 Those men came onto mainland France 48 hours later to provide security for the first headquarters of General J Lawton Collins a little way inland at Le Buisson farm, until being re-attached to the main squadron, which arrived in France on June 15 1944.

 The squadron would fight through five campaigns and find themselves in the thick of many famous moments over the coming year.
+They fought through the infamous Hürtgen Forest and elements of Troop A were among the first men to cross the Rhine via the Ludendorff Bridge at Remagen.

 Eventually the 24th Cavalry Reconnaissance Squadron would close the war in Germany, redesignated as the 24th Constabulary Regiment, helping to stabilise and police the chaos of a defeated country filled with displaced people.